 You may notice a funny odor from the evaporated electrolyte when this happens.
 Some say it smells like rotten eggs.
 This is a sign that you are overcharging the battery.

 Caution!
 The gasses created from overcharging a battery are highly explosive.
-If this happens, you should unplug the charger and leave it connected to the battery so that you don’t risk creating any sparks.
-Let it vent for at least 30 minutes before removing the positive and negative charge leads.
+If you overcharge a battery, unplug the charger but leave it connected to the battery to avoid sparks.
+Allow the battery to vent for at least 30 minutes before removing the positive and negative charge leads.

 On the other hand, automatic chargers know when the battery is getting near a full charge.
 They will gradually decrease the amperage until it stops completely when the battery is full.

 After the battery is fully charged, the charger automatically switches over to maintenance mode.
-It will only add a small charge when necessary to keep the battery topped off.
+In this state, the charger will only add a small charge when necessary to keep the battery topped off.
 This is great when the ATV sits for an extended period without being ridden.

 Also, note that a typical automotive trickle charger can be too much to handle for an ATV battery.